 To understand intracardiac shunts, it is important to understand normal cardiac anatomy and physiology.
 The heart is divided into two sides, left and right.
-The right side receives low-oxygen venous (or "blue") blood returning from the rest of the body and in turn pumps the blood to the lungs.
-Blood flowing through the lungs is exposed to oxygen from breathing, subsequently turning venous blood into high-oxygen arterial blood.
-Arterial blood then returns to the left side of the heart as high oxygen blood.
+The right side receives venous (low oxygen) blood returning from the rest of the body.
+The blood is pumped to the lungs to be re-oxygenated.
+Blood flowing through the lungs is exposed to oxygen from breathing and is returned to the left side of the heart as high oxygen blood.
 The blood is pumped though arteries to the body.

-However, shortly after birth, PFOs close spontaneously in 70 percent of individuals.
-While 30 percent of the population has a residual PFO after birth, only a small percentage will ever require treatment.
+However, shortly after birth, PFOs close spontaneously in about 70 percent of people.
+While about 30 percent of the population has a residual PFO after birth, only a small percentage will ever require treatment.
 In contrast, ASDs are relatively rare, occurring in less than 1 percent of the population.